 First exposure, it’s all about learning how to utilize your camera’s histogram.
 Your camera’s histogram is a very powerful tool, as it measures the overall brightness or “luminosity” of your image.
 You’ll be able to see your highlights, shadows and mid-tones just by viewing the peaks and valleys of your histogram.

 The second most important thing in capturing a sunrise or sunset is color.
-According to ITSJUSTLIGHT “sunlight appears white in color, but contains a spectrum of colors from violet to red.
+According to ITSJUSTLIGHT “sunlight appears white in color but contains a spectrum of colors from violet to red.
 When the sunlight interacts with particles in the atmosphere which are much smaller than the wavelength of visible light, an optical phenomenon known as Rayleigh scattering takes place.”
 So it makes sense if you wait longer before taking your shot, you’ll have more vivid colors in your capture.

-Lastly, composition of a dawn or dusk image is very important too.
+Lastly, a composition of a dawn or dusk image is very important too.
 You may want to brush up on the “rule of thirds”, which will only help you with capturing the most dynamic shot possible!

-We’ve also included this video by William Patino We think capturing sun stars are stunning and show stopping.
+We’ve also included this video by William Patino We think capturing sun stars are stunning and show-stopping.
 William’s video is a perfect addition to shooting a sunrise or sunset!
 Feast your eyes on perfection!